gintonicai/documentation/mvp/live-subchains/inference-intro.md

 At its core, the inference subchain acts as an intelligent intermediary:

 1. It receives inference requests from developers through a standardized API.
-2. These requests are then efficiently routed to the distillery subnet.
+2. These requests are then efficiently routed to the distillery subchain.
-3. The distillery subnet distributes the computational tasks across its network of GPU-powered nodes.
+3. The distillery subchain distributes the computational tasks across its network of GPU-powered nodes.
 4. Once processed, the results are returned to the inference subchain, which then delivers them back to the developer.

 This process leverages the distributed nature of the gintonic ecosystem to offer high-performance AI inference without the need for developers to manage complex infrastructure.